Sameeryadav12/Voice_Assistant/docs/README.md

 # 📚 Documentation

-Welcome to the Sigma Voice Assistant documentation!
+Welcome to the Jarvis Voice Assistant documentation!
 This directory contains comprehensive guides and references for users and developers.

 ## 📖 User Documentation